Steve Park: 2011

-Park ran one race for Tommy Baldwin Racing at Talladega, however he retired from the race after completing only four laps.
+Park ran one race for Tommy Baldwin Racing at Talladega, however he retired from the race after completing only four laps in a start and park effort.
 He also attempted the Sylvania 300 at New Hampshire Motor Speedway later that year, but he failed to qualify.
 The fan-sponsored New Hampshire car was intended to honor six-time Modified Series champion owner Len Boehler.
 He also ran two races on the NASCAR Southern Modified Tour, finishing fifth at Connecticut's Thompson Speedway and twelfth at Charlotte.

 Post-NASCAR

 In October 2012, Park spoke to ESPN in support of IMPACT (Immediate Post-Concussion Assessment and Cognitive Testing) and other neurological testing for drivers in the wake of his former teammate Dale Earnhardt Jr. being sidelined after sustaining a concussion at Talladega.
 Park himself was a victim of crashes that took him out of action.

 Return to NASCAR (2013)

 Park entered a Whelen Modified Tour race during Speedweeks at Daytona.
 The race was run as part of the inaugural UNOH Battle at the Beach to open Daytona's new backstretch .4 mile short-oval configuration.

 On the final lap Park was pushed from behind by Eric Goodale into race leader Mike Stefanik and inadvertently wound up winning the race.
 It was Park's first modified racing victory since 1996.
 Stefanik was visibly upset with the incident, calling it "just bullshit".